Homemade Swedish Meatballs and Gravy Recipe

 Swedish meatballs are an excellent dish to prepare ahead of time and save yourself the hassle at dinner time.
 Make the meatballs, cover them, and store them in the refrigerator for up to two days.
 When you’re ready, continue the recipe as directed.

 You can also complete the entire recipe, leaving the sauce separate from the meatballs.
 This will store well in the refrigerator for about three days and in the freezer for three months.
-Though, if you are freezing this recipe, it is best to skip the gravy altogether and make it fresh before serving.
+If you are freezing this recipe, it is best to skip the gravy altogether and make it fresh before serving.

 Swedish meatballs in a skillet with gravy and garnished with chopped parsley.

-If you want to go the traditional route, serve these Swedish meatballs with lingonberry jam and mashed potatoes.
+If you want to go the traditional route, serve Swedish meatballs with lingonberry jam and mashed potatoes.

 On the other hand, perhaps you want to try something different.
 My Woodshed Potatoes or Redskin Mashed Potatoes deliciously combine with the Swedish meatball flavors.